-- The power mode is not in VEHICLE OFF (LOCK). - The transmission is in a position other than $[\mathbf{P}]$ . - The bonnet is open, or any door or the tailgate is unlocked. - You have already used the keyless remote twice to start the engine. - Another registered keyless remote is in the vehicle. - There is any antenna failure. - The door is unlocked with the built-in key. - The engine oil pressure is low. - The engine coolant temperature is extremely high. - The security system alarm is not set.
+- You have already used the remote twice to start the engine. - Another registered keyless remote is in the vehicle. - There is any antenna failure. - The door is unlocked with the built-in key. - The engine oil pressure is low. - The engine coolant temperature is extremely high. - The telematics unit malfunctions. - The security system alarm is not set.